Production Assistants

 Studio Familiarity

-Our PAs are experienced with Peru's location-driven production model — from Lima's urban settings and Cusco's heritage sites to Amazon jungle logistics — with knowledge of local equipment houses and vendor relationships.
+Our PAs know Peru's location-driven production model well, from Lima's urban settings and Cusco's heritage sites to Amazon jungle logistics.
+They also know the local gear houses and vendor relationships.

 04.